thejaminator/prompt_reward_rl/documentation/main_page.md

 During inference, we used a temperature of 1.0.
 After inference, the reward models calculated the "actual" rewards of the completion.

-\*Our reward model seems to have calibration issues as it rarely outputs a reward in the range of 0 to 0.1 and 0.9 to 1.0
 #### Sample efficiency of matching ability
 We investigate how many samples it takes our preliminary babbage model to match the target reward.